LeMinux/PresentingSecureProgramming/TakingInput/TakingInput.md

 The whitelist needs to say what is valid, and just with the alphanumeric list you can see the whitelist is much longer.
 It may not be known what every valid input is, or it is not feasible to create a list of every valid input.
 In this case a blacklist is used because it is a more simple and maintainable approach.
+However, in the realm of sanitization where it wants to remove malicious intent you more than likely won't see blacklists.
+The usage of a blacklist would fall closer to validation to test if something is known to be bad.
 As an example, a firewall might allow any connection to a web server.
 From just an IP address it cannot be determined if it is malicious unless it has already conducted suspicious behavior in the past.
 Once it does something suspicious, it'll be added to a blacklist to be denied in the future.